 Introduction: Homemade Hang Glider

-This is a project I did in less than a week, for around 100$, it is a classic rogollo hang glider, based off the "bamboo butterfly" (which I am going to build to plans in a few weeks).
+This is a project I did in less than a week, for around 100$, it is a classic rogollo hang glider, based off the "bamboo butterfly" .
 This glider flies alright, I did build some things wrong, but it did fly (I am only 15).
 I am not responsible for any injury.

 1.50ft of 6061-t6 aluminum, between .03 or .06 thickness, and one inch diameter to 2 inch tubing.
 Mine was .05 thickness and 1 inch thick, mine I got were in 12ft lengths, try to get them in 25ft lengths.

 2.Plastic drop cloth or tarp.
 I used a drop cloth 25ft by 20ft on this glider, but on my next one I will use a 30ft by 20ft tarp and sew it on.